 There’s a lot more to be said about having an affordable Internet connection, especially if you are planning to sever ties with your cable provider.
 That’s especially true if you plan on using your current cable provider for Internet.
 Lowering the cost of your Internet subscription is the most important, but often overlooked, aspect to real savings.
-Check out our cord cutting guide if you want a lower price from your current Internet provider.
+Check out Cord Cutting 2017, the definitive guide if you want a lower price from your current Internet provider.
 Read our guide on How to get the best deal for Internet without cable to help you search for other providers.

 What are the best streaming media players for Sling TV and PlayStation Vue?